☀︎

 Perfect—the Enemy of the Good

-Many have tried to bring user-centric/ethical hardware products to market and typically have not been successful.
+Many have tried to bring user-centric/ethical hardware products to market and typically not been successful.
 Why?
 Our take is that the folks motivated enough to make such an attempt tend to be obsessed with perfection or “purity” from the get-go.

 The result?
-A focus on ideological perfection often means compromises must be made (on the practical end) that are unacceptable to the general public, e.g., the use of substandard or old parts and designs.
+A focus on ideological perfection often means compromises must be made (on the practical end) that are unacceptable to the general public, e.g., the use of substandard, incompatible, or old parts and designs.
 That’s more than enough to sink a risky new hardware business before it even gets started.
 Unfortunately the real world is rarely accommodating to mediocre (or worse) products that offer seemingly theoretical benefits.

 In contrast, let’s take a look at the earliest iPhones, one of the most successful tech products in history.
 Did Apple wait until it had a purposely designed, high-performance in-house chipset ready before shipping the first handsets?
 That is—their idea of hardware perfection?

 No, they didn’t.
 They used off-the-shelf processors from Samsung for a number of years until they could afford to do it better themselves.
-After those early, suboptimal versions started producing income, Apple continuously reinvested and iterated towards higher quality—eventually replacing suppliers wholesale.
+After those early, suboptimal versions started producing income, Apple continuously reinvested and iterated towards higher quality—eventually replacing multiple suppliers wholesale.
 In the process they became a juggernaut, a story that is similar to just about every successful tech product today.

 Therefore, we suggest that ethically oriented companies and their designers not insist on perfection up front.
 Instead, make a compelling, flawed product first!
-Make money and don’t stop iterating every year, enabling investment in the future.
+Make money and don’t stop iterating every year, investing in the future.
 You’ll probably even have to offer Windows for a while. </uggh>

 A Business Model